Origin of Et Tu, Brute

 Cinna: Liberty!
 Freedom!
 Tyranny is dead!

 Speaking in the context of the play, Caesar had a very soft and compassionate corner for Brutus.
-Some historians remark that he was his son.
-Though no reliable source has proven Caesar to be the father of Brutus.
-However, it is clear that Caesar had a strong liking for that person.
-He considered him friend.
-It is said that he had once engaged his daughter Julia to Brutus but later had given her to Pompey to strengthen his political position.
-Some historians believe that Julia was Brutus’ love, and marrying her to Pompey made Brutus to hold a grudge against Caesar.
+Some historians remark that he was his son, though no reliable source has proven Caesar to be the father of Brutus.
+However, it is clear that Caesar had a strong liking for that person, considering him a friend.
+It is said that he had once engaged his daughter Julia to Brutus, but later had given her to Pompey to strengthen his political position.
+Some historians believe that Julia was Brutus’ love, and marrying her to Pompey made Brutus hold a grudge against Caesar.

 Literary Analysis of Et Tu, Brute

 In many historical plays of Shakespeare, certain historical facts are tempered to create stronger dramatic effect.
 Historical plays should not be rendered as true records of historical events.
 This phrase has already been used in plays written by other playwrights of Shakespeare’s era.
 Shakespeare only made it eternal.
 Many scholars believe that the phrase is not complete.
 It could have meant something else, had it been completed by Caesar, like “You, too, Brute will face your end!”

 This phrase is quite simple and no considerable literary device exists, but only the pathos and surprise of the speaker.